For working professionals

 190. Javafx

-How do you replace one or multiple characters in a Java string without modifying the original string?
+How do you replace one or multiple characters in a Java string while keeping the original string unchanged?

 Want to master Java string manipulation and build cleaner, bug-free code?
 Explore upGrad’s Software Engineering Courses and learn Java hands-on with projects, mentorship, and job-ready skills.